crisperdue/prooftoys-site/content/rep-num.md

 Since we are working with numbers, you will see this often, and it just means you are working with numbers.

+#### Try the steps yourself

-**Try the steps yourself.** Can you build the same proof yourself from just the given statement?
+Can you build the same proof yourself from just the given statement?
 Here is a workspace you can use to do the experiment.

 <div class="proof-editor mb-4" data-steps='
 (steps
 (1 given (t ((((1001 * x) / 7) / 11) / 13)))
 )'></div>

-#### Seeing details
+### Seeing details

 Prooftoys encourages you to dig down into any step to see details for it.
 To see the next level of detail, click on the